LucasAbreuFG/vue-desenv-web/README.md

 `yarn run serve`

-And it's working on your machine! 🚀🚀
+And it's running on your machine probably on port 8080, then just access in your browser the link http://localhost:8080 to be able to access the process!! 🚀🚀

+If you have questions about installing the vue project, check this [LINK](https://cli.vuejs.org/config/#global-cli-config)

 <br>
 <br>